denoland/docs/runtime/reference/deno_namespace_apis.md

   Scheduling more asynchronous work (like timers or network requests) will cause the program to continue.
 - [`unload`](https://developer.mozilla.org/en-US/docs/Web/API/Window/unload_event):
-  fired when the document or a child resource is being unloaded.
+  fired when the program has no more work to do.
+Scheduling more asynchronous work (like timers or network requests) **does not** keep the program alive.
 - [`unhandledrejection`](https://developer.mozilla.org/en-US/docs/Web/API/Window/unhandledrejection_event):
   fired when a promise that has no rejection handler is rejected, ie. a promise that has no `.catch()` handler or a second argument to `.then()`.